 What we don’t: On the pricier end for a casual piece.

 L.L.
 Bean consistently hits the mark when it comes to effectively balancing fashion and function, and their Upcountry Waxed Cotton Down Vest carries the torch.
 Like the Fjallraven Greenland above, the Upcountry Vest is decidedly more casual than performance-focused but looks great around town and can pull double duty for light outdoor use.
 Starting with warmth, the L.L.
 Bean is packed with 650-fill down (bonus: It’s hydrophobic) with soft corduroy accents inside the collar and pocket flaps for a nice boost in coziness.
-And all of the small features are there: The zipper and buttons are solid brass, the storage layout is generous and well executed, and the branding is much less prominent than on other vests on this list (only on the inside tag).
+And all of the small features are there: The zipper and buttons are solid brass, the storage layout is generous and well executed, and the branding is much less prominent than on other vests on this list.

 Deciding on the best casual vest will likely come down to preferences on materials, styling, and cost.
 At $179, the Upcountry Waxed Cotton Down Vest costs around $30 less than the Fjallraven Greenland above and uses slightly higher-quality insulation, but you forgo some of the ubiquitous down-puffy look.
 Alternatively, budget-conscious shoppers can save with Patagonia’s $119 Better Sweater Fleece Vest above or Carhartt’s $80 Duck Vest below.
 But the L.L.
 Bean’s waxed exterior will fare better over the long term (it will develop a vintage patina look similar to leather), and the thoughtful finishes add a high-end, premium feel.
 For a slightly more performance-ready option from L.L.
-Bean that still looks the part for daily wear, check out their Mountain Classic Down Vest
+Bean that still looks the part for daily wear, check out their Mountain Classic Down Vest.

 See the Men's Upcountry Down Vest See the Women's Upcountry Down Vest

-15. Patagonia Classic Retro-X Vest ($159)
+14. Patagonia Classic Retro-X Vest ($159)

 Insulation type: Fleece